advanced-security/demo-csharp/README.md

 <summary>Fix the Security Alert</summary>

-In order to fix this specific alert, we will need to ensure the content being write to the `HttpContext`'s response is validated and sanitized.
+In order to fix this specific alert, we will need to ensure the content being written to the `HttpContext`'s response is both validated and sanitized.

 Click on the `Code` tab and [Edit](https://docs.github.com/en/free-pro-team@latest/github/managing-files-in-a-repository/editing-files-in-your-repository) the file [`Autocomplete.ashx.cs`](./WebGoat/WebGoatCoins/Autocomplete.ashx.cs) in the `WebGoat/WebGoatCoins` folder.
 For this demonstration purpose, we will simply write some hardcoded value to the `HttpContext` instance, this granatees the parameter is sanitized and safe.